lxs602/Chinese-Mandarin-Dictionaries/README.md

 <b>About 說明 / 说明</b><br>
 A compilation of freely avaialble Chinese input method codes, as listed in this <a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods%20-%20comparison%20table.md>table</a> or <a href=https://chinese.stackexchange.com/questions/43465/incomplete-list-of-free-chinese-input-methods-in-current-use/43924#43924>here</a>.

-Also:
+Also: <br>
-<a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods/%E5%90%B3%E8%AA%9E%E8%87%BA%E8%AA%9E%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Wu%20and%20Minnan>吳語臺語字輸入法 Wu and Minnan</a>
+<a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods/%E5%90%B3%E8%AA%9E%E8%87%BA%E8%AA%9E%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Wu%20and%20Minnan>吳語臺語字輸入法 Wu and Minnan</a><br>
 <a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods/%E4%BA%9E%E6%B4%B2(%E6%97%A5%E9%9F%93%E8%B6%8A%E6%B3%B0)%E8%BC%B8%E5%85%A5%E6%B3%95%E8%BE%9E%E4%B9%A6%20East%20Asian%20(JKVT)%20Input%20Methods>亞洲(日韓越泰)輸入法辞书 East Asian (JKVT)</a>

 <br>
-資料來源 Original Files:<br>
+<b>資料來源 Original Files:</b><br>
 https://github.com/chinese-opendesktop/cin-tables <br>
 https://github.com/openvanilla/openvanilla/tree/master/DataTables <br>

 <br>
-<b>Licences 許可證 / 许可证</b>
+<b>Licences 許可證 / 许可证</b><br>
-<a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods/Licences%20-%20%E8%A8%B1%E5%8F%AF%E8%AD%89%20-%20%E8%AE%B8%E5%8F%AF%E8%AF%81>數字輸入法 Chinese Input Methods</a>
+<a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods/Licences%20-%20%E8%A8%B1%E5%8F%AF%E8%AD%89%20-%20%E8%AE%B8%E5%8F%AF%E8%AF%81>數字輸入法 Chinese Input Methods</a><br>
-<a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods/%E5%90%B3%E8%AA%9E%E8%87%BA%E8%AA%9E%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Wu%20and%20Minnan/Licence%20-%20%E8%A8%B1%E5%8F%AF%E8%AD%89.txt>吳語臺語字輸入法 Wu and Minnan</a>
+<a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods/%E5%90%B3%E8%AA%9E%E8%87%BA%E8%AA%9E%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Wu%20and%20Minnan/Licence%20-%20%E8%A8%B1%E5%8F%AF%E8%AD%89.txt>吳語臺語字輸入法 Wu and Minnan</a><br>
 <a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E6%95%B8%E5%AD%97%E8%BC%B8%E5%85%A5%E6%B3%95%20Chinese%20Input%20Methods/%E4%BA%9E%E6%B4%B2(%E6%97%A5%E9%9F%93%E8%B6%8A%E6%B3%B0)%E8%BC%B8%E5%85%A5%E6%B3%95%E8%BE%9E%E4%B9%A6%20East%20Asian%20(JKVT)%20Input%20Methods/Licence%20-%20About.md>亞洲(日韓越泰)輸入法辞书 East Asian (JKVT)</a>

 <br><br><br>

-# 串珠聖經和合本
-# CUV Bible concordance (with World English Bible translation)
+# 串珠聖經和合本 CUV / English Bible concordance

 <b>About 說明 / 说明</b><br>

 串珠聖經和合本 (Concordance) 例如查"企望"，就會列出所有這個字原文對應聖經和合本翻譯的字及其經節出處，和英文翻譯 (World English Bible) 。

-A searchable Chinese Bible concordance for the Chinese Union Version (CUV), with an English translation from the World English Bible.
+A searchable concordance for the Chinese Union Version (CUV) Bible, with an English translation from the World English Bible.

-The Bible is a highly translated document, and is freely available in Chinese and English, and so has a large amount of free Chinese-English vocabulary.
+The Bible is free and available in Chinese and English, and has a large amount of free Chinese-English vocabulary.

-It is therefore a free resource for both studying God's word and for learning Chinese.
+Furthermore, though there are many Bible concordances in English, there appear to be none in Chinese except this one: <a href=http://akow.org/product/%e8%a7%a3%e6%9e%90%e5%bc%8f%e6%96%b0%e7%b4%84%e7%b6%93%e6%96%87%e5%bd%99%e7%b7%a8>New Testament</a>.

+Hopefully, this will be a resource for both learning English/Chinese, and studying the Bible.
+For passages already familiar in one language, studying the equivalent passage in a language to be learned may promote assimilation.

 For example, searching for "企望" (hope) will show all verses with this word, and the matching English translation.

-If you are already familiar with the passage in English, studying an equivalent passage may promote language assimilation in Chinese, and vice-versa.
-Additionally, while there are many Bible concordances in English, I am aware of only one in Chinese, for the <a href=http://akow.org/product/%e8%a7%a3%e6%9e%90%e5%bc%8f%e6%96%b0%e7%b4%84%e7%b6%93%e6%96%87%e5%bd%99%e7%b7%a8>New Testament</a>.
-Hopefully this may be useful for Bible study in Chinese.
+<b>Compilation</b>

-<b>This dictionary has been made possible by advances in machine-translation to allow word segmentation, but it has not been humanly checked, so <i>there will be errors</i> - please let me know.</b>, Segmentation was with <a href=https://github.com/voidism/pywordseg>pywordseg</a> (with thanks to the project author), using ELMo, and with CC-CEDICT and a <a href=https://github.com/guoshengkang/Bible-Word-Statistics/tree/master/output_file_tf>Chinese word list</a>.
-Nonetheless, the CUV was chosen as it is avaiable already segmented by Strong's numbers.
-Additionally, the word list should mean that place and people names should be generally accurate (e.g. 耶和华 / 耶和華 - Jehovah).
+<b>This dictionary has been made with automatic word segmentation, and has not been humanly checked, so there will be errors.
+Please let me know.</b>, Segmentation was with <a href=https://github.com/voidism/pywordseg>pywordseg</a> (with thanks to the project author), using ELMo, and with CC-CEDICT and a <a href=https://github.com/guoshengkang/Bible-Word-Statistics/tree/master/output_file_tf>Chinese word list</a>.

 The concordance was generated using <a href=https://github.com/lostchristmas0/word_line_concordance_application>word_line_concordance_app</a>, by lostchristmas0.

-The CUV and The World English Bible (WEB) are both free and in the public domain.
-The WEB was chosen as perhaps the most accurate but also readable free English version available.
+The CUV is available already segmented by Strong's numbers, and was chosen for this reason, as well being in the public domain.
+The WEB was chosen as a free, accurate but also readable English version.

 The CUVs version is pending.

+<b>Related Texts</b><br>
-It may also be worth <i>having a look at this <a href=https://github.com/michaelchanwahyan/Bible>comparison Bible</a></i> by michaelchanwahyan, which has several English and Chinese versions.
+Another project which may be of interest is this <i><a href=https://github.com/michaelchanwahyan/Bible>Chinese-English comparison Bible</a></i> by michaelchanwahyan, which has several free English and Chinese versions.
 <br><br>
 <b>資料來源 Original Files:</b><br>
 https://ebible.org/webbe/ <br>